 My ideal project is a non-repeating railing where I can play design-wise with shapes and develop themes throughout the railing.
 I made a railing like that for Robert and Donna Forsyth which was really fun to work on.
 My appreciation for lines and curves stems often from Art Nouveau.
 The railing at the Daniel Stowe Botanical Gardens doesn’t have any repeats.
 That really is my favorite way to work, to have a basic theme and a design and not have a rigid progression of bars.

 LM: If you are a friendly and relaxed person and willing to get along with people, then people will get along with you.
-I think being female in a more male world, you could take the attitude that everyone thinks I’m “this” or “that” or “the other” and get self-conscious about it.
+I think being a woman in a more male world, you could take the attitude that everyone thinks I’m “this” or “that” or “the other” and get self-conscious about it.
 It’s better not to get in that mindframe, instead to just get on with it.
 In the world of blacksmithing and metalwork, it really depends on the kind of work you do.
 If you put out decent work, you’re well regarded.
 Just do good work.

 CP: Do you have a favorite tool?